GoldO-dev/DiscordBot-Template/README.md

 The Discord Bot Template provides a solid foundation for creating feature-rich Discord bots using Discord.js.
 It includes various managers for handling message commands, buttons, select menus, slash commands, context menus, and modal forms.
 The template offers customization options, colorful logging, and a simple code structure.

 ## Changelog
+### UPDATE 9.0.7
+- Added support for MySQL, using the [mysql](https://www.npmjs.com/package/mysql#table-of-contents) npm package.
+Read the notes for more information.
 ### IMPORTANT UPDATE 9.0.6

 - **Fixed Windows Support and SlashCommands & ContextMenus not Registering.**